 As GOP takes aim at FDA, Sharfstein bows out

-Sharfstein's resignation came amid saber-rattling from the incoming head of the Congressional Committee on Oversight and Government Reform, who vowed to investigate the FDA.
+Sharfstein's resignation comes amid saber-rattling from the incoming head of the Congressional Committee on Oversight and Government Reform, who has vowed in recent days to investigate the FDA.
 Rep. Darrell Issa (R-CA) called FDA “a broken bureaucracy” and said he would hold hearings on FDA failures.

 “He knows what it's like to be under the gun, over and over and over again, by a chairman of a committee trying to help his party regain the White House,” said Coalition for Healthcare Communication head John Kamp, himself a former FCC legislative liaison who remembers his old boss comparing a root canal favorably to oversight hearings.

 “It's also just a good career move for a public health official,” said Kamp.
 “Great job, good jumping-off point to later head FDA, CMS or HHS.”

 Former FDA associate commissioner Peter Pitts said the resignation of Sharfstein, whom Republicans view as an overzealous regulator hostile to industry, will make life easier for FDA ahead of contentious PDUFA reauthorization hearings.

 “When Sharfstein testified before the 111th Congress, he basically sat down and the members put leis around his neck,” said Pitts.
 “They were very congratulatory.
 Had he stuck around, he would have faced some very harsh questions.
 Putting him up before the 112th Congress would have been very difficult for the agency.”